 I arrive in Saigon with no itinerary – just an international driver’s licence – I plan instead to rely on nothing but the travel tips of locals and fellow travellers.

 The island of Phu Quoc garners all my attention on my first night in Saigon.
 Travellers throw its name around like it’s the real-life incarnation of Alex Garland’s mythical utopia in The Beach.

 “It’s Phuket 40 years ago,” a French traveller tells me.
 “It’s quiet, not so many backpackers; just beaches, monkeys, fishermen.”
 At 45 minutes flying time (costing from $156) from Saigon, it seems a good place to start.

 The Vietnamese government, apparently, has been touting Phu Quoc as the next Phuket for years, but Phu Quoc is still best known for producing Vietnam’s tastiest fish sauce.

-Seventy percent of the island is national park; many of the island’s roads are yet to be paved.
+Fifty percent of the island is national park; many of the island’s roads are yet to be paved.
 It’s very quiet too – strange considering how close it is to Vietnam’s largest metropolis Saigon.

 Yes, Phu Quoc seems the perfect place to begin my scooter odyssey.

 I hire a scooter in Phu Quoc’s biggest town, Duong Dong, and throttle back nervously, joining a procession of bikes, immediately locked in every direction.

 Duong Dong isn’t big, but it’s busy and I’m forced to cross three lanes of traffic to make my way onto a road that slices Phu Quoc up the middle.

 A car stops suddenly in front of me and I narrowly avoid sliding on the slippery gravel, but an hour later I make it to the dense jungle of the coast motoring up to the island’s remote north-east corner.